dweth/mcsnac/README.md

 3. Go to the Terminal and press the “Enter” key.
 This will begin running the software.
 (From here on, the software will guide you through using it)

 If you see the following screen, click the "Install" button to install Command Line Developer Tools.
-This may happen the first time you run the program; if so, simply re-run it by pressing the [up] key and then [enter] in the Terminal.
+This may happen the first time you run the program; if so, you will need to re-run the program.
+You can do this by simply pressing the [up] key and then [enter] in the Terminal, or dragging the file "drag_me_to_terminal.py" to the Terminal again.

 ![alt tag](http://planetx.nationwidechildrens.org/~jayajit/software_pics/Developer_Tools_Install.png)